klinecharts/KLineChart/docs/en-US/guide/instance-api.md

       top?: number
       bottom?: number
     }
+    axisOptions?: {
+      scrollZoomEnabled?: boolean
     }
+  }
 ) => void
 ```
 Set window configuration.
 - `paneOptions` window configuration information, can be default
   - `id` window id
   - `height` window height, can be default
   - `minHeight` minimum height of the window, can be defaulted
   - `dragEnbaled` Whether the window can be dragged to adjust the height, it can be defaulted
   - `gap` margins
     - `top` top margin, value less than 1 is a percentage
     - `bottom` bottom margin, value less than 1 is a percentage
+  - `axisOptions`
+    - `scrollZoomEnabled` Scroll zoom flag
 ::: tip Special id
 'candle_pane', the window id of the main picture.
 :::